 American was founded in 1934.
 All of American's stock is owned by AMR.
-At the end of 2012, American provided scheft destinations throughout North America, the Caribbean, Latin America, Europe and Asia.
+At the end of 2012, American provided scheduled jet service to approximately 160 destinations throughout North America, the Caribbean, Latin America, Europe and Asia.

 AMR Eagle Holding Corporation (AMR Eagle), a wholly-owned subsidiary of AMR, owns two regional airlines which do business as "American Eagle" - American Eagle Airlines, Inc. and Executive Airlines, Inc. (collectively, the American Eagle® carriers).
 American also contracts with certain independently owned regional air carriers to provide it with regional feed.
 See Note 5 and Note 17 to the consolidated financial statements for additional information on the Company's capacity purchase agreements.